 Congratulations on your acceptance to Truett Seminary!
 Please take a look at the following Checklist for New Students.
 It will inform you of the various steps that you must take before you begin as an incoming student.

-To ensure your spot at Truett, you will need to pay the $300 enrollment deposit.
+To ensure your spot at Truett, you will need to pay the temporarily discounted $150 enrollment deposit (if you have not already done so).
 This deposit will be applied to your student account and reduces balance owed during financial settlement.
 Students are required to pay their enrollment deposit before registering for courses.
 Click here to pay online.

 Check out the financial information on the Truett website including estimated costs, Truett scholarship awards, outside scholarship opportunities, church matching, and need-based aid.
 After paying your enrollment deposit, you will receive a scholarship award letter from Truett Seminary.
 You will also receive an award notification from Student Financial Services.
 Their office can assist with all questions regarding new or deferred loans.